-Alyssa of the planet Thronn was a radiant bride.
+Alyssa of the planet Thronn, orbiting the star-sun Rhythrum, was a radiant bride.
 Her long, strawberry blonde hair was swept up in an ornate style, and her lovely figure was wonderfully accentuated by the beautiful gown she wore.
 The dress had been designed by Thronn’s leading stylist, and the gleaming gown was everything she had hoped it would be ever since she had first imagined her wedding day when she was a child.
 She smiled as she recalled how she and her Shield-Sisters had alternately passed free time daydreaming about the husbands they would someday claim and bragging about the battles they would win once they completed their combat training.

 She had certainly seen her share of battles.
 Although Alyssa was still a young woman, she had achieved something none of her Shield-Sisters had ever accomplished.
 She had ventured far from the Arden Archipelago to fight alongside other remarkable champions known as the Honor Team of Thronn.
 If she had not bravely defied tradition by leaving that chain of isles to join those planetary defenders as Strong Girl, she would never have met the man she was about to marry.
-She shivered as if from the horror of that thought.
+She shivered as if from realizing the horror of that thought.